 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-The Homeless Strategy in the Strategic Plan is consistent with Continuum of Care goals.
-In Continuum of Care Snohomish County addition, the Priority Needs and Goals in the Strategic Plan related to homeless and at-risk persons are consistent with Continuum of Care goals.
-HART Report and Five- Cnahamish County Both plans address affordable housing issues related to high cost of housing, the lack of year Action Plan Snohomish County existing units and the need for additional units of affordable housing.
-Analysis of Impediments Several affordable housing and non-housing community development goals in the Strategic Analysis of Impediments Snohomish County Plan will help meet recommended goals in the Snohomish County Consortium's Analysis of to Fair Housing Choice Impediments to Fair Housing Choice.
+Continuum of Care Snohomish County The Homeless Strategy in the Strategic Plan is consistent with Continuum of Care goals.
+In addition, the Priority Needs and Goals in the Strategic Plan related to homeless and at-risk persons are consistent with Continuum of Care goals.
+HART Report and Five- Snohomish County Both plans address affordable housing issues related to high cost of housing, the lack of year Action Plan existing units and the need for additional units of affordable housing.
+Analysis of Impediments to Fair Housing Choice Snohomish County Several affordable housing and non-housing community development goals in the Strategic Plan will help meet recommended goals in the Snohomish County Consortium's Analysis of Impediments to Fair Housing Choice.